bbmokhtari/django-translations/docs/reference/utils.rst

    Return the :term:`purview` of an entity and a :term:`relations hierarchy` of it.

-   Creates the :term:`purview`, loops through the entity and the :term:`relations hierarchy` of it and fills the :term:`purview` with each instance under a certain content type.
-When all the instances are processes returns the :term:`purview`.
+   Returns the mapping of the instances specified by the entity and its relations, and the query to fetch their translations.

    :param entity: the entity to derive the :term:`purview` out of.
    :type entity: ~django.db.models.Model or